 - Raw meat and bones or BARF

-It is very important that you don’t overfeed your puppy.
-Overfed puppies may grow too fast and this can be very bad for them.
+You mustn’t overfeed your puppy.
+Overfed puppies may grow too fast, and this cannot be good for them.
 Labradors and other larger breed dogs are at risk of bone and joint abnormalities if they grow too quickly.

-Labrador Retrievers are generally healthy, but like all breeds, they’re prone to certain health conditions.
-Labradors are somewhat prone to hip and elbow dysplasia, especially the larger dogs, though not as much as some other breeds.
+Labrador Retrievers are generally healthy, but like all breeds, they’re prone to specific health conditions.
+Labradors are somewhat prone to hip and elbow dysplasia, especially the larger dogs, though not as many other breeds.